Clothing: Laundry, ironing, storage

 Humans have developed many specialized methods for laundering clothing, ranging from early methods of pounding clothes against rocks in running streams, to the latest in electronic washing machines and dry cleaning (dissolving dirt in solvents other than water).
 Hot water washing (boiling), chemical cleaning, and ironing are all traditional methods of sterilizing fabrics for hygiene purposes.

 Many kinds of clothing are designed to be ironed before they are worn to remove wrinkles.
 Most modern formal and semi-formal clothing is in this category (for example, dress shirts and suits).
 Ironed clothes are believed to look clean, fresh, and neat.
-Much contemporary casual clothing is made of knit materials that do not readily wrinkle, and do not require ironing.
+Much contemporary casual clothing is made of knit materials that do not readily wrinkle and do not require ironing.
 Some clothing is permanent press, having been treated with a coating (such as polytetrafluoroethylene) that suppresses wrinkles and creates a smooth appearance without ironing.
-Excess lint or debris may end up on the clothing in between launderings.
+Excess lint or debris may end up on the clothing between launderings.
 In such cases, a lint remover may be useful.

-Once clothes have been laundered and possibly ironed, usually they are hung on clothes hangers or folded, to keep them fresh until they are worn.
-Clothes are folded to allow them to be stored compactly, to prevent creasing, to preserve creases, or to present them in a more pleasing manner, for instance, when they are put on sale in stores.
+Once clothes have been laundered and possibly ironed, they are usually hung on clothes hangers or folded, to keep them fresh until they are worn.
+Clothes are folded to allow them to be stored compactly, to prevent creasing, to preserve creases, or to present them more pleasingly, for instance, when they are put on sale in stores.

 Certain types of insects and larvae feed on clothing and textiles, such as the black carpet beetle and clothing moths.
 To deter such pests, clothes may be stored in cedar-lined closets or chests, or placed in drawers or containers with materials having pest repellent properties, such as lavender or mothballs.
-Airtight containers (such as sealed, heavy-duty plastic bags) may deter insect pest damage to clothing materials as well.
+Airtight containers (such as sealed, heavy-duty plastic bags) may also deter insect pests from damaging clothing materials.

 Non-iron

-A resin used for making non-wrinkle shirts releases formaldehyde, which could cause contact dermatitis for some people; no disclosure requirements exist, and in 2008 the U.S. Government Accountability Office tested formaldehyde in clothing and found that generally the highest levels were in non-wrinkle shirts and pants.
+A resin used to make non-wrinkle shirts releases formaldehyde, which can cause contact dermatitis in some people; no disclosure requirements exist, and in 2008, the U.S. Government Accountability Office tested clothing for formaldehyde and found that the highest levels generally occurred in non-wrinkle shirts and pants.
 In 1999, a study of the effect of washing on the formaldehyde levels found that after six months of routine washing, 7 of 27 shirts still had levels in excess of 75 ppm (the safe limit for direct skin exposure).

 Mending

 When the raw material – cloth – was worth more than labor, it made sense to expend labor in saving it.
 In past times, mending was an art.
 A meticulous tailor or seamstress could mend rips with thread raveled from hems and seam edges so skillfully that the tear was practically invisible.
-Today clothing is considered a consumable item.
+Today, clothing is considered a consumable item.
 Mass-manufactured clothing is less expensive than the labor required to repair it.
 Many people buy a new piece of clothing rather than spend time mending.
 The thrifty still replace zippers and buttons and sew up ripped hems, however.
 Other mending techniques include darning and invisible mending or upcycling through visible mending inspired in Japanese Sashiko.